abusesa/abusehelper/README.md

 AbuseHelper is an open-source framework for receiving and redistributing abuse feeds and threat intel.

-## License
+## Updates

-Files under contrib/ are (c) respective copyright holders if named in the specific file, everything else is current (c) by Codenomicon Ltd. Everything is licensed under MIT license (http://www.opensource.org/licenses/mit-license.php), see LICENSE.

-## 2015-01-05 Legacy rules removed
+### 2015-01-05 Legacy rules removed

 Legacy rules from ```abusehelper.core.rules.compat``` (```AND```, ```OR```, ```NOT```, ```MATCH```, ```ANYTHING``` and ```NETBLOCK```) have now been removed after a deprecation period.
 Please use corresponding ```abusehelper.core.rules``` functionality (```And```, ```Or```, ...).

-## 2015-01-04 Contrib package removal
+### 2015-01-04 Contrib package removal

 The migration period for the contrib package removal has ended.
-Please change all references of abusehelper.contrib package to abusehelper.bots.
+Please change all references of ```abusehelper.contrib``` package to abusehelper.bots.
 All the internal references within AbuseHelper have been updated to support the migration.

 Some of the bots have also migrated to the new AbuseHelper community repository in: [https://bitbucket.org/ahcommunity/ahcommunity](https://bitbucket.org/ahcommunity/ahcommunity)